JHColton/pystocks/README.md

-# Term Stocks
+# Pystocks
-Your terminal based Stock Ticker
+Pystocks is a terminal based stock viewer written in Python.
+It utilizes the BeautifulSoup and Yfinance libraries to acquire and display up-to-date and accurate stock prices and histories.

 ## Environment setup